The 10 best jockeys in the world

 Home base: France

 The Frenchman has been a star jockey for a long time but took it to a new level in 2020.
 Not only did he win the French jockeys’ title with 220 winners, but he announced himself on the world stage with two wins at the Breeders’ Cup meeting in the United States, in the Breeders’ Cup Filly and Mare Turf (Audarya) and Mile (Order of Australia) after both those horses’ original French riders tested positive to COVID-19.
 Boudot tied for the French title in 2015, won outright with an astonishing 300 winners in 2016 and finished runner-up in 2017, 2018 and 2019 before hitting the top again in 2020.
 The son of late trainer Marc Boudot won his first race in 2009 and his biggest win came in the 2019 Prix de l’Arc de Triomphe on Waldgeist.
 In 2021, however, he was suspended by the French racing authorities over an allegation of rape which relates to an incident at a party at Cagnes-sur-Mer in February, 2021.
-He has denied the allegation but his case was still pending as at January 2022.
+He has denied the allegation and as of 2024 he was working as a track rider at Ballydoyle and closing in on a racing comeback.